ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 # Summary

 ODE Test Problems (OTP) is an object-oriented OCTAVE/MATLAB package offering a broad range of initial value problems which can be used to test numerical methods such as time integration or data assimilation methods.
 It includes problems that are linear and nonlinear, homogeneous and nonhomogeneous, autonomous and nonautonomous, scalar and high-dimensional, stiff and nonstiff, and chaotic and nonchaotic.
 Many are real-world problems from fields such as chemistry, astrophysics, meteorology, and electrical engineering.
 OTP also supports partitioned ODEs for testing split, multirate, and other multimethods.
-Functions for plotting solutions and creating movies are available for all problems, and exact solutions are princluded when available.
+Functions for plotting solutions and creating movies are available for all problems, and exact solutions are included when available.
 OTP is desgined for ease of use---meaning that working with and modifying problems is simple and intuitive.

 [![DOI](https://zenodo.org/badge/201154808.svg)](https://zenodo.org/badge/latestdoi/201154808)